trienncg01/CS5001/Documents/UserManual.md

 ## Troubleshooting
 Encountering issues?
 Refer to these troubleshooting tips:
 - Ensure your device has a stable internet connection.
+- Make sure that ALICE has access to your device's microphone and speaker.
 - Check for updates to the application.
 - Restart the application or your device if you encounter any errors.

 ## FAQ
-### Q: How do I enable/disable specific features?
-A: You can enable/disable specific features through the settings menu in the application.

 ### Q: Can I change the assistant's voice or language?
-A: TBD
+A: This feature is not yet implemented.

 ### Q: Is my data secure with the voice assistant?
 A: Yes, we prioritize user privacy and data security.
 All user data is encrypted and securely stored.

 ### Q: How do I report issues or provide feedback?
-A: You can report issues or provide feedback through the feedback section in the application or by contacting us.
+A: You can report issues or provide feedback by contacting us.

 For more information or assistance, refer to the user guide or contact us.